March 2019 Issue

 PDCAAS, functionality, sustainability are among the variables driving applications.

 If one a day keeps the doctor away, what does a whole conveyor of them do?
-Cut us to the core with your best captions for this month's cartoon caption contest.
+Cut us to the core by voting on the best captions for this month's cartoon caption contest.

 Food packages promote cures and the absence of bad ingredients, not deliciousness and celebration.